Brought to you jointly by The Foundation for Prevention and Dr. Irving A. Cohen

 There are many diagnostic tests that your doctor can use to evaluate you for prediabetes or type 2 diabetes.
-If you have to choose the most meaningful, it is the A1c.
-This test, for most people, provides a window into how high their blood sugar has been over the past three months.
-This section discusses a number of items that your doctor may use in evaluating you.
+Your physical examination, your medical history, your family history, and listening to any complaints and symptoms that you discuss may all give your doctor clues.
+If you have to pick the single most meaningful, it is the A1c.
+This test provides a window into your blood sugar level averaged over the past several months.
+Here are some ways your doctor may evaluate you:

 - A1c.
-Also known as hemoglobin A1c or glycosolated hemoglobin.
-This test measures a percentage of your red blood cells that have been modified by your sugar level.
+This test is known as hemoglobin A1c or glycosolated hemoglobin.
+It measures the percentage of your red blood cells that have been modified by your sugar level.
 Since your blood cells last several months, this provides a picture of your average blood sugar over a period of the past two to three months.
 In the past, 6% was considered it a the cutoff figure to differentiate between normal and diabetes.
 However, newer recommendations are more confusing!
 There is a very slight increase in risk above 5.7% so these are sometimes considered abnormal.
 However, those risks go up considerably and at a much faster rate once 6% is past.
-Despite the increased risk of disease from high blood sugar, there are now recommendations that diabetics should not go below 7%.
-That caution only pertains to diabetics receiving medication, since it has been shown that diabetic medication, when used aggressively to bring A1C back to normal, increases the rate of death by stroke!
-When using dietary control without aggressive medication, A1c should be brought down all the way to normal ranges.
+Recently, the government designated people who are between 5.7% and 6.5% as prediabetic.
+Despite the increased risk of disease from high blood sugar, there are now also recommendations that diabetics should not go below 7%.
+That caution pertains to those diabetics receiving medication, since diabetic medication when used too aggressively causes severe hypoglycemia, which increases the rate of death by stroke!
+When using dietary control without medication, A1c should be brought down all the way to normal ranges.

 - C-reactive protein.
 This test does not measure your sugar, but instead it is a marker for inflammation.
 This inflammation can be present in the metabolic syndrome and is associated with the harm done by excessive insulin levels and insulin resistance.
-It should be considered the second most important blood test for prediabetes.
+It is the next most important test for prediabetes.

 - Glucose tolerance test.
 This test comes in a variety of lengths, typically two to five hours.
 It requires you to stay in the laboratory, while they give you a measured amount of sugar to drink and repeatedly draw blood at specific intervals.
 Needless to say, neither the patient nor the laboratory love it.
-It does provide valuable information, demonstrating how your body reacts to high sugar levels, whether it brings them down to normal, and can demonstrate abnormal reactions found in people with hypoglycemia, which also can be a precursor to type 2 diabetes.
+It does provide valuable information, demonstrating how your body reacts to high sugar levels, whether it brings them down to normal, and it can demonstrate abnormal reactions found in people with reactive hypoglycemia, another precursor to Type 2 Diabetes.

 - Fasting glucose.
 This is the most common tests given, usually as part of an annual chemistry panel.
 It only shows what your blood sugar is after you have been fasting overnight.
 In the early stages of type 2 diabetes, or a prediabetes, your body is still capable of bringing high sugar levels down in that extended time period.
 Therefore, it can completely miss the diagnosis while your body is being actively harmed.
-Although is useful to know and does provide a diagnosis when it is high, a normal reading does not signify that all is well.
+Although is useful to know and does provide a diagnosis when it is high, a normal reading does not mean you do not have Prediabetes.

 - Fructosamine.
-As described above, this test is a useful alternative when the A1c may not be accurate.
-It too reflects average blood sugar, but over a shorter period of two to three weeks.
+As described above, this test is an alternative when the A1c may not be accurate.
+It also represents your average blood sugar, but over a shorter period of two to three weeks.

 - Home glucose monitoring.
-You would not expect someone who has not been diagnosed with diabetes to use home monitoring, but it is common when another family member is diabetic.
-People sometimes borrow their relative's glucose meter to check their own blood sugar.
-If you have done this, don't waste at this valuable information.
-Record it and share it with your physician.
-The three best times to record this are first thing in morning before eating, two hours after eating, and if you experience a hypoglycemic episode, such as feeling lightheaded, dizzy, or anxious.
+You would not expect someone who has not been diagnosed with diabetes to use home monitoring, but it is sometimes done when another family member is diabetic.
+People may borrow their relative's glucose meter to check their own blood sugar.
+If you do this, don't waste at this valuable information.
+Share it with your physician.
+The three best times to record this are first thing in morning before eating, two hours after eating, and if you are experiencing a hypoglycemic episode, such as feeling lightheaded, dizzy, or anxious.

 - Your waist measurement.
-In American men and women waist circumference greater than 40 inches for men and 35 inches for women usually signifies the metabolic syndrome.
+In American men and women, a waist circumference greater than 40 inches for men and 35 inches for women usually signals the metabolic syndrome.
 This is because some the conditions that bring type 2 diabetes about also bring about abdominal obesity.
-This obesity is not just subcutaneous fat deposited under your skin, but also includes omental fat covering your internal organs.
-These numbers are slightly lower if you have Asian or Latin American ancestry.
+This obesity is not just subcutaneous fat deposited under your skin, but also includes omental fat draped over your abdominal organs.
+These numbers are even lower if you have Asian or Latin American ancestry.
 The ratio between your waist circumference and your hip circumference can also provide valuable information.

 - Your weight.
 Although it is not a guarantee, overweight increases the risk of developing diabetes.
 However, you need to know that some diabetics are considered with in the normal weight range.
 Also, your ethnic heritage and muscular development may influence what is considered it your normal healthy weight range.
 Although BMI or body mass index is often used in government studies, it is a poor measurement for individual decisions.
 When time and equipment allow, estimating your percentage of body fat can lead to better decisions regarding healthy weight goals.